Kapitänleutnant (Crew 35)

 |U-84||29 Apr 1941||7 Aug 1943 (+)||8 patrols (461 days)|

-On 22 May 1940 U-46 got a new Commander, Oblt.
+On 22 May 1940 U-46 got a new commander, Oblt.
 Engelbert Endrass of Scapa Flow fame.
-Horst Uphoff, as the First Watch Officer (1WO), served with Endrass on 4 war patrols, 85 days at sea.
-During these patrols U-46 sank or destroyed 17 ships for over 90,000 tons and damaged 2 more for almost 15,000 tons.
+Uphoff served as I WO with Endrass on four war patrols, 85 days at sea.
+During these patrols U-46 sank or destroyed 17 ships totalling over 90,000 tons and damaged two of almost 15,000 tons.

+Uphoff left U-46 in Jan 1941 for U-boat Commander training with the 24th (Training) Flotilla, and in March 1941 began U-boat construction familiarization (Baubelehrung) for the new type VIIB U-boat U-84 being built at Lübeck.

 Oblt.
-Uphoff left U-46 in Jan 1941 when he began his U-boat Commander training with the 24th Flotilla until March 1941 when he began his U-boat familiarization (Baubelehrung) for a new type VIIB boat at Lübeck.

-On 29 April 1941 Oblt.
-Horst Uphoff commissioned the new U-84.
+Uphoff commissioned her on 29 April 1941.
 He spent the summer in the Baltic getting the boat and crew ready for combat and finally sailed on his first patrol from Bergen, Norway on 9 Aug 1941.

 Patrol info for Horst Uphoff